 Despite the well known phase ‘crocodile tears’, crocodiles don’t cry.
 Sometimes, when they are eating, they will swallow so much air that it touches the glands that produce tears.
 This results in tears flowing, but they’re not actually crying.

-Do you have any interesting or fun facts about crocodiles you’d like to share here?
-Let us know in the comments section below!
+Do you have any interesting or fun facts about crocodiles that we’ve missed?
+Share them here in the comments section below!